Skip to Content

 With 200,000 acres of ponds, lakes, and rivers, not to mention secluded, primitive camping, this is a paddler’s dream vacation and one of the best national parks for canoe and kayak camping.

-Explore the lakes and ponds in Voyageurs and you will chance sighting moose, bears, wolves, lynx, otters, and beavers, not to mention more than 240 species of birds.
+Explore the lakes and ponds in Voyageurs, and you will have a chance to sight bald eagles, moose, bears, wolves, lynx, otters, and beavers, not to mention more than 240 species of birds.

 You can bring your own boat or rent a canoe from the National Park Service for backcountry use.
 If you want to explore the larger lakes surrounding Voyageurs National Park (Kabetogama, Rainy, Namaken, or Sand Point), you will have to rent a canoe from a private outfitter